mvolkmann/blog/src/swift/CloudKit.md

 For a good example of using CloudKit including performing CRUD operations and subscribing to be notified of changes see
 {% aTargetBlank "https://github.com/mvolkmann/CloudKitDemo", "CloudKitDemo" %}.

+## Querying

+When querying for records, to limit the fields included in the returned data, set the `desiredKeys` property on the `CKQueryOperation` object to an array of property name strings.